gagolews/stringi/INSTALL.md

 If you're a true geek, you may wish to set up everything on your own.
 Below you'll find a description on how we created
 [our binary distribution of `ICU4C'](http://static.rexamine.com/packages/windows/icu4c_52_1-mingw-distrib-static-devel.zip) on an 64-bit Windows 8 system.
+This will enable static linking of ICU4C libs.

 Tools needed:
 [Rtools](http://cran.r-project.org/bin/windows/Rtools/) (includes `MinGW64`),